Watermark or not watermark

 On one hand, if a person really wants to take your image, a little knowledge of Photoshop can strip that image of the watermark quite easily.
 So really what’s the use of a watermark?
 Most people will give you the credit that you seek, so if a small minority do the wrong thing it’s no big deal.
 If the image means that much to you then don’t put it out there for public viewing.

 Unfortunately there will always be an unscrupulous person looking to gain from your work.
-A very good example of this are certain travel companies on Instagram, who think because you use a certain hash tag, then that image is free to use for their particular location without credit to the actual photographer.
+A very good example of this are certain travel companies on Instagram.
+These travel companies think because you use a certain hash tag, then that image is free to use for their particular location without credit.
 This happens quite often when a photographer has tagged a large resort, then the regions tourism group shares the image, tagging the resort and other sponsors, but not the photographer.

 (Please be aware that some of these large Instagram accounts won’t repost a photo if it has a watermark.
-If you want your photo reposted, and one repost could bring in many thousands of likes, then don’t use a watermark.)
+One repost could bring in many thousands of likes.)

 This image above was watermarked for Instagram with a simple @bestplacesqld which is the owners Instagram account name.